jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 }
 ```

-This way you synchronise the history with the updates of your `Store`,
+By default you synchronise the history with the updates of your `Store`,
 so each new value will be added to the history automatically.

-By calling `history(synced = false)`, you have to add new entries to the history
+Calling `history(synced = false)`, you can control the content of the history by manually adding new entries.
+Call `push(entry)` to do so.
-manually by calling `push(entry)` function.

 You can access the complete history via its `data` attribute as `Flow<List<T>>`
 or by using `current` attribute which returns a `List<T>`.
 For your convenience `history` also offers